-I have referred to the history of the charred barrel for bourbon in a number of respects, including advice by English scientist William Nicholson in 1806 that new spirits be stored in charred barrels.
+I have mentioned the history of the charred barrel for bourbon in a number of respects, including advice by English scientist William Nicholson in 1806 that new spirits be stored in charred barrels.
 Nicholson’s theory was that the charring would prevent the wood from imparting undesirable flavours.

 Nicholson’s work followed upon that of numerous scientists and investigators in the 1700s who were looking at charcoal and charred barrels to help keep water sweet on board ship and to sanitize water for municipal purposes.
 The principal names were Lovitz and Berthollet (see my earlier post), but there were others.